-Does CBD Oil Contain THC?
+Does Hemp Oil Contain THC?
 Common Hemp Questions Answered

 - There are three main cannabis varieties: Sativa, Indica, and Ruderalis.